 In 1918 Poland regained its independence after more than a century of partitions by Russia, Prussia, and Austria-Hungary.
 Finally, the town was returned to its Polish name – Strumień – after years of being renamed Schwarzwasser by the Austrians who occupied that territory.
 In the 1930s, it was developing.
 New houses were built, and businesses were created, but it was also struggling as Strumień was one of the poorer towns in Silesia during the interwar period.
 The inhabitants lived oblivious that soon, in 1939, there would be another war.
 Turbulent times during which the town’s name will be Schwarzwasser on maps once again.

-It's a journey for me that started with a dream.
-This process, although difficult, gives me much joy, especially with the support of others.
+This journey started with a dream, and while the process is challenging, it gives me much joy, especially with the support of others.

 I invite you to join me on this journey.
-In the following blog posts, I will show and share with you:
+In the following blog posts, I will share:

 I also encourage you to participate in my project.
 If anyone would like to share materials or information or have any questions, please reach out and contact me.